VGP/vgp-tools/Core/Library-interface.md

    oneFileClose(out); // NB this writes out the footer as well as closing the file - don't omit!
 }
 ```
-In the above, there is no check that the schema of the file fits the expectations lower down the file.
+In the above, there is no check that the schema of the file fits the expectations in the code below.
 It would have been possible to carry out such a check using

 ```
   if (! oneFileCheckSchema (in, "D S 1 3 DNA\nD C 1 3 INT\n")) die ("schema mismatch") ;
 ```
-which checks that there are S lines with a single field encoding DNA, and C lines with a single field encoding an integer.
+which confirms that there are S lines with a single field encoding DNA, and C lines with a single field encoding an integer.
 Alternatively, one could define the schema ahead of opening the file as in
 ```
   OneSchema *schema = oneSchemaCreateFromText ("P 3 seq\nD S 1 3 DNA\nD C 1 3 INT\n") ;
   OneFile *in = oneFileOpenRead (inFile, schema, "seq", 1) ;